venture capital meets education

 I’m active on Twitter (@dintersmith) and would love it if you follow me.

 I’ve had some defining experiences that have shaped my views on education.
 My career has been all about innovation and entrepreneurs, so I understand what our 21st Century economy will be like, and what types of capabilities will be required.
 My wife, two kids, and I had a remarkable year-long trip around the world in 2007-2008 (www.dintersmith.org), and home-schooled (or maybe world-schooled) our kids during that year.
 And, our kids have been in several schools, with differing styles and in different parts of the country, and had some outstanding experiences as well as some clunkers.

 Much education today is monumentally ineffective.
 All too often we are giving young people cut flowers when we should be teaching them to grow their own plants.— John W. Gardner

 What I find shocking is that schools aren’t preparing our kids for life in the 21st Century.
 Surrounded by innovation, our education system is stuck in the 19th Century.
 The skills and capabilities our kids need going forward are either ignored or outright trampled.
 Here’s a talk presenting my views on education, and why our nation’s future depends on wholesale change in our priorities.
 And here’s a much shorter talk I gave at William and Mary’s Convocation ceremony, welcoming the class of 2018 to the college.

-I’m now on a mission — changing our education system so that it promotes, instead of vitiates, innovative kids.
+I’m now on a mission — changing our education system so that it helps our children develop the skillsets and mindsets that will be essential to them in a world of innovation.
 I’m hoping to influence things nationally, but with four orders of magnitude fewer resources than the Gates Foundation.
 I’m supporting initiatives I feel have high potential (see Portfolio).
 And I’ll be bringing my film all over the nation in the fall.
 Stay tuned!